Jon-Corey/MainWebsite/privacy-policy.md

 - Your device type and browser info
 - Your general location (as specific as the city)

-This data is collected by Microsoft Clarity.
-For more information about how Microsoft collects and uses your data, visit the [Microsoft Privacy Statement](https://www.microsoft.com/privacy/privacystatement).
+This data is collected by [Umami](https://umami.is), an analytics platform.
+Your data is anonymized and does not contain personal information.

 ## How do we collect your data?

-JonCorey.Dev uses Microsoft Clarity, which collects your data while you use this site.
+JonCorey.Dev uses [Umami](https://umami.is), which collects your data while you use this site.

 ## How will we use your data?